Larrymshan/Bounty-Board-Project-Team-01/milestone submissions/BountyBoardReleaseNotes18Nov2024.md

 November 18, 2024

-Bounty Board now includes review reporting where users can flag innapropriate reviews.
+Bounty Board now includes review reporting where users can flag inappropriate reviews.
 In future releases these flagged reviews Will be sent to our admin team who will handle the incident.
-Users now have more freedom when writing reviews with this latest release there is now a cancle review button that that ends the review writing process.
+Users now have more freedom when writing reviews with this latest release there is now a cancel review button that that ends the review writing process.
 We have started development on ads that will be sent to our website.
-Soon users will be able to expericne peronalized ads.
+Soon users will be able to experience personalized ads.

 Review Reporting:

 Users now have the option to flag reviews as inappropriate.
-This response is saved into the rerviews database where our admin team is notified of the incident.
+This response is saved into the reviews database where our admin team is notified of the incident.

 Improved User Experience for Review Form:

-There is now a button to cancel writting a review.
+There is now a button to cancel writing a review.
 This eliminates confusion with users who previously were not sure how to exit the review writing process.